alex1543/unionpoint.ru/README.md

 4. If you have any questions, write to those. support (bottom menu item)
 5. Edit this text - link at the very bottom of the page
 6. Change and fix the color of the page, if desired

+Summary.
+This UnionPoint system is the base on which you can build and improve your systems for managing an enterprise and production processes.
+The work has been tested under Windows 11, XAMPP v.3.3.0 (10.4.22-MariaDB).